vermont42/ProgrammaticLayout/README.md

 Here are some explanations of this definition:

-// 0:

-As mentioned earlier, with the PL approach, `UIViewController`s own instances of named `UIView` subclasses as their `view` property.
+// 0: As mentioned earlier, with the PL approach, `UIViewController`s own instances of named `UIView` subclasses as their `view` property.
 Giving this property an appropriately typed alias, in this case `breedBrowseView`, allows clean access to this named-subclass instance throughout the `UIViewController`.
 If you only referred to the instance by its `view` name/property, you would need to cast it to a `BreedBrowseView` every time you referred to `BreedBrowseView`-specific properties and methods.

-The use of force-unwrap here is controversial but carefully considered by the [author](https://twitter.com/vermont42) of this tutorial.
+The use of force-unwrap here is controversial in some quarters but carefully considered by the Author.

-// 1:

-`loadView()` is a `UIViewController`-lifecycle method.
+// 1: `loadView()` is a `UIViewController`-lifecycle method.
 This is a method you may not have seen if you have been doing IB-based development.
 Why not?
 If you've been using IB, the runtime, not your code, has been responding to calls of this method.
 As the [documentation](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621454-loadview) states,

 >The view controller calls this method when its view property is requested but is currently nil.
 This method loads or creates a view and assigns it to the view property.